shsagir/play-area-sync/docs/dashboard.md

 ## System requirements

 The fortrabbit Dashboard is supposed to work in modern desktop browsers, including Chrome, Firefox, Safari, IE11/Edge.
 JavaScript needs to be turned on.
 Cookies are used.

+## Activities

+On the Dashboard home page you will find a list of performed actions  within the Dashboard > activities.
+This includes your and your teams operations.
+Seeing who did what when makes your work transparent and helps to increase security.